gward/kodespel/README.md

 of typos.

-The main advantage of kodespel is that it checks identifiers in camelCase out of the box so can find a lot more errors.
+The main advantage of kodespel is that it checks identifiers in camelCase and snake_case out of the box so can find a lot more errors.
 And more false positives too, unfortunately.